 The Development Management Plan (DMP) was formally adopted in September 2019.
 It contains detailed policies relating to the management of employment and retail development and allocates sites for development across the borough.
-Some of the monitoring standards and requirements have changed with the DMP adoption and given it has been adopted part way though the monitoring year, some policy indicators consider both the old Borough Local Plan (2005) standards as well as the DMP.

 1.2.
 Relevant Core Strategy and DMP Objectives